 Breakfast | Lunch | Dinner

 Good morning!
 Enjoy a Japanese breakfast in your cotton yukata against a mountain backdrop.
 Today we discover more of this gorgeous landscape, starting with a descent from Yoshino toward Mitarai Valley.
 We'll stop at a market on the way for a friendly visit with the locals and a sample of delicacies, including fried shiitake (Japanese mushroom) or freshly made mochi.
-Then we'll explore the village of Dorogawa, famous for its hot natural springs and well-preserved ancient architecture, and stroll around town where you can snap a picture on a typical red-painted bridge.
-We'll gather at a hidden restaurant of the region to learn all about soba (buckwheat) and practice our chopsticks skills.
-Then, we head back to Yoshino on winding forest roads for a little rest and relaxation.
+We head back to Yoshino on winding forest roads for a little rest and relaxation.
 Visit to the Niukawakami Shinto Shrine where a white or black horse was offered to stop or bring rain depending on the needs of the village.
 Talk an exhilarating walk across a suspension bridge across a deep valley.
 Yoshino is Unesco WH site sacred center of Shugando a religion predating Buddhism, Shintoism and Taoism.
 It’s also the same of a pilgrimage to Japans most famous spring cherry blossom bloom.
 We'll regroup for our dinner together at our ryokan.

 Yoshino to Shimoichi Loop